Bousbir: Layout

-1924-1955
+1924–1955

 At any one time between 450 and 680 prostitutes lived and worked there.
 They sold their sexual service to between 1000 and 1,500 visitors daily.
 Some came to Bousbir of their own free will, but about a third were brought there after being arrested for illicit prostitution elsewhere in the city.
 Many were heavily indebted to the “madam” they worked for.
 The minimum age for the prostitutes was 12.

 The prostitutes had regular mandatory health checks and were only allowed to leave once a week after gaining a permit from the police.
+Women and girls "working" in the area were subject to the inflexible authority of by French protectorate with almost no independence provided.
+They weren't given any salary, and only shared tips given by the customers.

 Tourists did not just visit Bousbir to purchase sex.
 It was designed to provide an 'oriental experience' for European tourists.
 They could sample the Moroccan cuisine, see belly dances, striptease or pornographic shows, or just sit on a terrace and watch the women solicit clients while listening to oriental music.

 Picture postcards were available as souvenirs.
 Many were taken by French military photographer Marcelin Flandrin.
 He was influential in creating the stereotype of the "Arab African" prostitute: young, brown, exotic looking (to the European eye) topless and wearing robes or kaftans.
 Most of the photographs were carefully staged rather than being taken spontaneously.

 Religious, feminist, socialist and anticolonialist factions put so much pressure on the colonial authorities that they closed the quartier réservé in April 1955.